baehyunsol/MDxt/reference.md

 [mathjax]: https://www.mathjax.org/

-To see available math elements, visit [here](MDxt-Math-Reference.html).
+To see the list of available math elements, visit [here](MDxt-Math-Reference.html).

 ### Multiline Macro